SciBourne/gas-mode/README.md

 ## List of TODO improvements or features

 * Keep improving indentation, tags can be tricky to indent since its use can be in single line (as memory address identifier for a value) or multi-line (as a memory address where a set of instructions begin or like the single line use)
 * Add blinking and indentation to some nested directives like .macro.
-This idea is dropped since I noticed that I have to use either smie for this mode or make a custom function that evaluates all (or limited amount) the text before point after each keystroke searching for its respective close parenthesis (smie does this).
+This idea is dropped since I noticed that I have to use either smie for this mode or make a custom function that evaluates all (or limited amount) the text before point after each keystroke searching for its respective close parenthesis (smie does this)
 * Add support for company
 * Add support for imenu